Bacon Curing - a Historical Review Eben van Tonder Original Article: 31 May 2016 Updated: 19 December 2021

-An article appeared in the Sydney Morning Herald that mentions Dr. Morgan and his arterial injection method.
+An article appeared in the Sydney Morning Herald that mentions Dr Morgan and his arterial injection method.
 An important observation from the article is the date of 1870.
-By this date, he is referred to as “Dr. Morgan”, cluing us in about the timeline of Morgan’s life.
+By this time, he is referred to as “Dr Morgan”, cluing us in about the timeline of Morgan’s life.

-Seventeen years later after Smith met Mr. Morgan at the Society of Arts meeting, in 1871, Yeats reports on a certain “Professor Morgan in Dublin, who has proposed a method of preservation by injecting into the animal as soon as it is killed, a fluid preparation, consisting, to every hundredweight of meat, of one gallon of brine, half a pound of saltpetre, two pounds of sugar, half an ounce of monophosphoric acid, and a small quantity of spice.”
+Seventeen years after Smith met Morgan at the Society of Arts meeting, in 1871, Yeats reported that a certain “Professor Morgan in Dublin, proposed a method of preservation by injecting into the animal as soon as it is killed, a fluid preparation, consisting, to every hundredweight of meat, of one gallon of brine, half a pound of saltpeter, two pounds of sugar, half an ounce of monophosphoric acid, and a small quantity of spice.”
 (Yeats, J, 1871: 225)

 The concept of arterial injection was not new.
 By the time Morgan demonstrated it to the Society of Arts, on April 13, 1854, it may have been as old as 150 years, used for embalming corpses for the purpose of medical studies.
-This invention is credited by some to the Dutch physician, Frederik Ruysch.
-(1638 – 1730).
-He injected a preservative chemical solution, liquor balsamicum, into the blood vessels, but his technique was unknown for a long time.
+This invention is credited by some to the Dutch physician, Frederik Ruysch (1638 – 1730).
+He injected a preservative chemical solution, liquor balsamicum, into the blood vessels, but his technique remained largely unknown for some time.
 (Bremmer, E.; 2014)

 British scientists who used arterial injection and from whom Morgan could have learned the system were the Hunter brothers William (1718–1783) and John (1728–1793) and their nephew, Matthew Baillie (1761–1823).
 The injection was into the femoral arteries.
 They all injected different oils, mainly oil of turpentine, to which they added Venice turpentine, oil of chamomile, and oil of lavender.
 Vermillion was used as a dye to create a more life-like skin colour, but would also have added preservation to the final solution.
 (Bremmer, E.; 2014)